In text-based chatbots, "routing" is invisible. You click "Support," and the backend silently switches endpoints.

 style J fill:#fff3e0,stroke:#e65100

-The "Warm Transfer" concept
+The "warm transfer" concept

 In a Cold Transfer, the first agent hangs up, and the second agent picks up saying, "Who are you?"
 This is a terrible user experience.